pranjaladhi/coe-332/homework06/README.md

 # Human Gene API

 ## Purpose
 This project develops a local Flask application to query and return information regarding human gene data.
 The data utilized in this project is supplied through the [HGNC website](https://www.genenames.org/download/archive/) and is stored [here](https://ftp.ebi.ac.uk/pub/databases/genenames/hgnc/json/hgnc_complete_set.json).
-Taking the data, a Flask application is developed that allows the user to make requests with five total routes.
+Taking the data, a Flask application is developed that allows users to make requests with five total routes.
+The Flask application is used in conjunction with the Redis service to create a database, ensuring all gathered data is not lost in the event of the Flask application stopping.

-A main objective of this project is to develop skills working with the Python Flask web framework and learn how to set up a REST API with multiple routes.
-Additionally, another object is to learn how to containerize the script with Docker for any user to utilize the script.
-Working with the Flask library will allow for the understanding of building web servers in a small scale and allow for familiarization in understanding how they are used.
+Objectives of this project include developing skills working with the Python Flask web framework and Redis.
+Both services are powerful tools to set up REST APIs and to be used as a database to store data that the script uses.
+The project includes combining these two services to learn how they are interact and are able to be integrated with one another.
+Lastly, Docker will be used to learn how to containerize the script with these services, allowing for any user to utilize this script built.
+In conclusion, these tools are powerful for developing small scale applications and utilizing them in this project will allow for the understanding of how they can be used.

 ## File Structure
 The API is structured with two essential files *genes.py* and *Dockerfile*.
 The file *docker-compose.yml*, while not essential, can be utilized to run the program with preset configurations.

 ### [genes.py](https://github.com/pranjaladhi/coe-332/blob/main/homework06/genes.py)
 Processes all of the HTTP requests made to the API by the user.
-The functions within each route of the file returns the requested data.
+The functions within each route of the file returns the requested data by the user.

 ### [Dockerfile](https://github.com/pranjaladhi/coe-332/blob/main/homework06/Dockerfile)
 Contains important commands for building the image to run the API within a container.
+Includes the installation of specific Python libraries that the script utilizes.

 ### [docker-compose.yml](https://github.com/pranjaladhi/coe-332/blob/main/homework06/docker-compose.yml)
 Configures the application containers, which can then be created and ran with the configuration via a single command.
+Instructions to run the Redis service is also included, thus both Flask and Redis can be started utilizing this file.

 ## Running the Code